sign-in use-cases are user-benefitting reasons to implement IndieAuth on your personal site so others can sign-in into it.

 This could send the message via email for example.

-Or, perhaps provide the option to send the message via txt/SMS, perhaps only allow a whitelist of specific set of friends to txt you.
+Or, perhaps provide the option to send the message via txt/SMS, perhaps only allow an allow list of specific set of friends to txt you.

 inline commenting UI